sajswl/encryptonize-core/applications/ECCS/README.md

 ```
 ./eccs -a <uat> createuser <flags>
 ```
-Keep in mind that to create a user, the credentials supplied via `ECCS_UID` and `ECCS_UAT` must be admin credentials.
+Keep in mind that to create a user, the credentials supplied via `ECCS_UID` and `ECCS_UAT` must belong to a user with the `USERMANAGEMENT` scope.

 ### Flags